Who was Prophet Muhammad (peace be upon him)?

 • Zaynab bint Khuzaymah al-Hilāliyyah: She was known as Umm al-Masākīn (the Mother of the Poor) due to her care and concern for the poor, needy and orphans.
 She was a widow whose husband died in the battle of Badr.
 The Prophet ﷺ married her when he was 56 years old.
 He married her out of concern for her welfare and to take care of her after the death of her husband.

 • Umm Salamah: She was one of the earliest people to accept Islām along with her husband.
-They both migrated to Abyssinia, then Madeenah.
+They both migrated to Abyssinia, then Madinah.
 In Madinah, her husband died, leaving her behind with 4 children.
-The Prophet ﷺ married her in her old age, and he was even older.
+The Prophet ﷺ married her after she had been widowed and left with several children.

-• Juwairiyyah bint al-Ḥārith: She was a noble woman who was captured and enslaved in war.
+• Juwairiyyah bint al-Ḥārith: She was a noble woman who was taken captive during a war.
 She came to the Prophet ﷺ complaining of her situation and asking the Prophet to help her to free herself by paying her ransom.
 He offered to pay it on her behalf and then married her.
 As a result of this marriage, the companions freed over 100 captives from her tribe, saying, “These people are now relatives of the Prophet ﷺ.”
 This marriage became a cause of immense blessing for her people.

 • Ṣafiyyah bint Ḥuyayy: She was a non-Arab woman of Jewish descent who had been taken captive after the Battle of Khaybar.
 The Prophet ﷺ freed her and invited her to accept Islām.
 Upon accepting Islām, the Prophet ﷺ married her.
-His marriage to an ex-Jewish non-Arab woman also broke social and tribal barriers, sending a powerful message that nobility is more important than ethnicity, colour and race.
+His marriage to an ex-Jewish non-Arab woman also broke social and tribal barriers, sending a powerful message that piety and righteousness are more important than ethnicity, colour or race.

 • Maymūnah bint al-Ḥārith: She was the last wife of the Prophet ﷺ.
 She had been widowed before her marriage to the Prophet.